A three-legged explosive detection dog received full military honors after his death at a moving ceremony in San Antonio, Texas.

 https://www.facebook.com/RamboN577/photos/a.507116736032698/1350343925043304/?type=3

-He lost leg during training, was discharged medically and went to live with Lisa Phillips, retired army veteran.
+He lost a leg during training, was discharged medically and went to live with Lisa Phillips, retired army veteran.
 Sgt.
 Rambo died on Feb.
-10 and was honored in ceremony at VFW post 76 that caused Phillips to tear up.
+10 and was honored in a ceremony at VFW post 76 that caused Phillips to tear up.

 “It was absolutely beautiful,” Phillips said to WFMY-TV.
 “They did the 21-gun salute, they did the folding of the flag, presented me with the flag.”